ao/hivemind/README.md

 ### Prerequisites

 - Rust 1.60 or newer
-- Youki (for non-mock deployments)
+- containerd (for non-mock deployments)
 - SQLite

 ### Building from source